Heanor

 There are great places to visit near Heanor including some great ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.

-There are a number of caves near to Heanor including Blue John Cavern.
+Places near Heanor feature a number of interesting caves including Blue John Cavern.

 The area around Heanor features a number of interesting hiking areas including Kinder Scout, Errwood Hall (ruin), Three Shires Head, and Hope Valley.